skip to main content

 • Entering patient and medication information into the pharmacy’s computer system

-• Measuring medications to ensure that they are accurate as prescribed
+• Measuring medications to ensure they are accurate as prescribed

 • Packaging and labeling medications before providing them to the customer or patient

 Pharmacy technicians perform these duties under the supervision of licensed pharmacists.
-Working in this role might also involve assisting with inventory management, providing customer service (answering the phone, ringing up prescription purchases, processing insurance claims, etc.), and the performance of any other duties as assigned.
+Working in a pharm tech role might also involve assisting with inventory management, providing customer service (answering the phone, ringing up prescription purchases, processing insurance claims, etc.), and performing any other duties as assigned.

 You can find pharm techs in a variety of settings, from retail pharmacies to compounding pharmacies to mail-order pharmacies.
 Some healthcare facilities also hire pharmacy technicians, such as hospitals or urgent cares that dispense prescription medications.

 Pharmacy technician roles can be differentiated by their levels, of which there are three.
-It should be noted that, while we refer to them as level I pharmacy technician, level II pharmacy technician, and level III pharmacy technician, these three levels are also sometimes referred to with the numbers after the title (pharmacy technician I, pharmacy technician II, and pharmacy technician III).
+While we refer to them as level I pharmacy technician, level II pharmacy technician, and level III pharmacy technician, you may also see the Roman numerals after the title (i.e., pharmacy technician I, pharmacy technician II, and pharmacy technician III).
+You might even see numbers used instead (pharmacy technician 1, pharmacy technician 2, and pharmacy technician 3).

 A level I pharmacy tech performs basic pharmaceutical functions, such as those listed above.
-Thus, if you are just beginning your career, you will likely be in a level I position.
+Thus, if you are just beginning your career, you will likely be in a level I position as an entry-level pharmacy technician.

 There are a few ways to become a pharmacy technician at this foundational level.
 One option is to obtain your high school diploma and engage in on-the-job training.
 Another is to complete a pharmacy tech training program, with a third option being earning your pharmacy technician degree.

 The route you choose may depend, in part, on your state’s requirements for healthcare professionals working in this particular role.
-The Bureau of Labor Statistics (BLS) reports that most states regulate the pharmacy technician position, and this regulation may require that you complete an advanced training program, earn a degree, or obtain your certification.1
+The Bureau of Labor Statistics (BLS) reports that most states regulate the pharmacy technician position, and this regulation may require you to complete a formal training program, earn a degree, or obtain your certification.1

-Your employer may have specific requirements in place as well.
-Paying close attention to the job description can help you identify the qualifications you need for the pharmacy technician jobs that you wish to apply for.
+Your employer may have specific requirements as well.
+Paying close attention to the job description can help you identify the qualifications you need for the pharmacy technician jobs you wish to apply for.

-In addition to the duties assigned to a level I tech, level II pharmacy technicians often perform more advanced pharmaceutical duties as well.
+What’s the difference between a pharmacy technician I vs. II?
+In addition to the duties assigned to a level I tech, level II pharmacy technicians often perform more advanced pharmaceutical duties.
 This may include preparing more complex medications, maintaining patient and medication files, and compiling pharmacy statistics.
-Some level II techs are also tasked with managing and/or training level I pharmacy technicians.
+Some level II pharmacy techs are also tasked with managing and/or training level I pharmacy technicians.

-A level II pharmacy tech is typically required to have more education and/or training than a level I tech.
-This training may be by way of completing a pharmacy technician training or degree program.
-It might also include passing an exam administered by the Pharmacy Technician Certification Board (PTCB) or National Healthcareer Association (NHA), earning you the designation of certified pharmacy technician.
+A level II pharmacy tech is typically required to have more education or training than a level I tech.
+This training may involve completing a pharmacy technician training or degree program.
+Pharmacy technician certification might also be required.

 A level II pharmacy tech also often has more experience.
 Some employers require that level II techs have between one and three years of experience as a pharmacy technician to qualify for this more advanced position.